What is ovarian cancer?

 Ovarian cancer is known to progress quickly and hence early detection is important.
 The lifetime risk of getting ovarian cancer for women is around 1 in 50 (2%).

 Family history of ovarian cancer in one first degree relative would be associated with doubling of the risk (1 in 25 or 4%).
-BRCA 1&2 genes are associated with high risk of ovarian cancer (up to 50%).
+BRCA 1&2 genes are associated with high risk of ovarian cancer (more than 50%).

 What are the symptoms of ovarian cancer?